ataradov/siggen/README.md

-# siggen
+# SigGen

-100+ MHz signal generator and grequency counter based on Atmel SAM D11
+SigGen is a 100+ MHz signal generator (square wave only) and frequency counter based on Atmel SAM D11.